arikfr/rocketalert-android/README.md

 * Option to select notification sound type
 * Option to mute alerts
+* Option to override silent mode
-* Make area selection more friendly
+* Make area selection more friendly (search city/area, show selected on top, ...)
 * Show last alerts
 * Add support for older devices (Android 2+)
 * Our own GCM server?
 Currently we use Parse.